Skip to main content

 In Hungary, upper-secondary level education (ISCED 3) starts typically after the 8-grade of basic education (primary and lower secondary education, ISCED 1 and 2), commencing in grade 9.

 Since both the vocational school and the technicum provide sectoral basic training in the first stage of the training, there is interoperability between the two types of schools at the end of the 9th grade without a differential examination.
-The sectoral basic training ends with a sectoral basic examination.
-The sectoral basic exam is suitable for filling simpler jobs.
-This programme provides an opportunity for upper secondary grammar school graduates and HE drop-outs.
-This is the purpose of the 2-year training of the technicums.

 Post-secondary education

 The 1-2-year programmes of post-secondary vocational education (ISCED 4) were launched in the second half of the 1990s.
 Training is performed in a smaller volume for the physical professions and in a larger volume for intellectual professions.
-In the school system, the number of post-secondary vocational qualifications provided in upper secondary vocational schools has exceeded the number of vocational qualifications issued in upper-secondary vocational education and training in recent years.

-Tertiary vocational programme is a form of education that does not give a higher education certificate.
+Tertiary vocational programme is a form of education that does not lead to a higher education degree.
 The holder of a certificate or qualification can join the labour market or continue his/her studies in bachelor programmes by taking the credits received in higher educational vocational training.
 Bachelor programmes are mainly for 3-4 years; this can be followed by a master programme for 1-2 years.
 Doctoral courses last for 2+2 years.
 There are some fields, where studies do not follow the cyclic system, these are the so-called ‘one-tier’ programmes leading to a master’s degree.
 These include medical training (6 years), architect training (5 years), legal training (5 years), teacher training (5years) and some agrarian and art courses.

 Education of Children and Students with Special Education Needs